FOLLOW US

 FCDO advises against all but essential travel to the remaining areas of Venezuela, due to ongoing crime and instability.

-Presidential election period
+Presidential inauguration period

-There is currently an increased risk of electoral demonstrations and protests.
+There is currently an increased risk of demonstrations and protests.
 You should avoid political rallies, demonstrations and crowds, which may become violent and could be dispersed by the use of force.
 You should not cross security-force lines or barricades.
 Monitor developments closely and keep up to date with this travel advice.

 Before you travel